finally-coffee/ansible-collection-observability/README.md

   alertmanager for receiving alerts from prometheus and routing them to the correct configured receivers.

+- [`grafana`](roles/grafana/README.md): a popular visualization and
+  dashboard creation tool able to use various datasources.

 - [`matrix-alertmanager`](roles/matrix-alertmanager/README.md): An alert-
   manager receiver which posts alerts to a configured matrix channel using alertmanagers' webhooks.